OSU-MARS/iLand/README.md

 * ~50% crash probability per run reduced to negligible risk, dramatically improving useability.
 * Miscounting of tree presence in height grid cells for resource unit occupancy (very likely a Qt 6 compiler order of operations defect, possibly specific to toroidal resource units).
+* Dominant height field establishment and light stamping were not thread safe.
+Both operations run in parallel at the resource unit level and, when a tree's height field or light stamp reaches into an adjacent resource unit, it is possible two threads may stamp the same heihgt or light grid cell at the same time, resulting in a race condition where one, or possibly more, trees' heights or shading contributions are lost.
+  The 1.0 C++ implementation did not guard against either of these overlap cases and also did not guarantee establishment of the dominant height field prior to beginning light stamping.
+The C# implementation avoids all three race conditions by completing the height field before beginning light stamping and taking writer locks on both the height and light grids when needed.
 * Moving average of daily soil water potential for sapling establishment restarted every January 1st even though the calendar year boundary is usually within the growing season on tropical and southern hemisphere sites.
 * ResourceUnitSoil carbon and nitrogen inputs were off by a factor of 10,000 because resource units' in landscape areas in m² were misinterpreted as